 Another trip to Miami and this time another new hotel to try out.
 I have my favorite go-to hotels in the city either in Miami Beach or Miami.
-Depending on price, availability and actual project site, I usually stay at either the Hyatt Regency Miami Downtown, Element Miami International Airport, The Confidante – Hyatt Unbound Collection.
+Depending on price, availability, and actual project site, I usually stay at either the Hyatt Regency Miami Downtown, Element Miami International Airport, The Confidante – Hyatt Unbound Collection.
 There are many more hotels I want to try out in both cities and this time I decided to stay at the Hyatt Place Miami Airport East for two reasons.
 American Express and American Airlines have a promotion currently running for some nice bonuses while staying at a Hyatt Place or Hyatt House.
 In this case, I would double-dip and qualify for both promotions with a single stay.
 Can’t beat that.
 And of course, I am a big Hyatt fan.

 After arriving in Miami and picking up my rental car at the rental car center it was a very short drive to the Hyatt Place.
-The hotel is basically in walking distance of the rental car center.
+The hotel is basically within walking distance of the rental car center.
 Finding it was no issue, as I drove the nearby street many times and knew the hotel was there.
 Once in the parking lot, I pulled up to a little parking bay right in front of the main entrance.
 This is usually the spot, where the airport shuttle will drop off and pick up passengers.
 There were some additional parking stalls outside the bay, but all occupied.

 When you walk into the building you can take the staircase up to the lobby level or you can use the elevator to your left, which only goes up to the lobby level.
 The lobby is located on the second floor in this hotel but is marked as “L” in the elevator.
-Ground level with the main entrance and parking is marked as “G” on the elevator dash.
+Ground-level with the main entrance and parking is marked as “G” on the elevator dash.

 I arrived just a few minutes before 11 p.m. and I was the only one checking in and even in the lobby.
 Checking me in was quick as usual, all my info was already pulled from my Hyatt loyalty profile and I got my keys handed to a room on the 5th floor.
 Parking here is charged with $20/night for self-parking.
 To park your vehicle you have to go downstairs and talk to the valet.
 He will give you a piece of paper you have to put on the dash of your vehicle.
 There is covered parking underneath the building and to get in the valet has to open it with his remote.
 He told me I can park in the covered lot or anywhere outside around the building.
 Small advice.
 The covered parking area is a one-way street.
 The gate you came in is only to enter, the exit is just around the corner.
 I didn’t see it when I arrived in the middle of the night and found out the hard way when I pulled up to the gate the next morning.